 We support an individualized curiosity-based approach to learning about nature, and believe that practical hands-on experiential learning can have a profound positive influence both on the individual, and how our society relates to resources for future generations.

-We manage the Little White Salmon Biodiversity Reserve (LSWBR) and learning center called Highland overlooking the heart of the Columbia Gorge to support these goals and values.
+We manage the Little White Salmon Biodiversity Reserve (LSWBR) in the heart of the Columbia Gorge to support these goals and values.

 While running an inquiry-based Living Lab at Sacajawea Elementary School in Portland, Oregon in the mid-seventies, World Steward & LWSBR’s founder Hank Patton received an invitation to purchase an 80 acre farm where he had worked as a volunteer, from the owner, the father of a college classmate.